BlueByteSystemsInc/PDMShell/src/faq.md

 ## How Do I Manage Add-in Licenses?

-Open the SOLIDWORKS PDM Administration Tool, expand the vault, open the add-ins list, locate the PDMShell add-in, right-click it, and select `Manage PDMShell Licenses`.
+Open the SOLIDWORKS PDM Administration Tool, expand the vault, open the add-ins list, locate the PDMShell add-in, right-click it, and select `Manage Licenses`.

 From there, administrators can choose license pool mode or machine license mode, add license keys, activate pool keys, enable or disable keys, and review active borrows.